top of page

 Getting upper management involved in this process is critical.
 Engaging them right from the requirements gathering phase will help them better understand the value and benefits the right solution can offer.
 Getting buy-in and support from upper management will help move the entire project along, making the budget approval process smoother.

-3. Decide on a realistic budget and timeframe
+3. Decide on a Realistic Budget and Timeframe

-It is crucial to decide how much your company is willing to spend on the ERP solution and the associated costs such as implementation, training, and support, etc. The prices will vary depending on many factors, such as the size of your company, the industry you’re in, whether you’re after an on-premises or cloud ERP solution, and the number of integrations or customizations you require.
+It is crucial to decide how much your company is willing to spend on the ERP solution and the associated costs such as implementation, training, support, etc. The prices will vary depending on many factors, such as the size of your company, the industry you’re in, whether you’re after an on-premises or cloud ERP solution, and the number of integrations or customizations you require.
 Having a clear understanding of your budget and timeframe will make the process easier in the long run.

-4. Set SMART requirements to evaluate ROI
+4. Set SMART Requirements to Evaluate ROI

 When building your list of key requirements, aim to follow the SMART rule and make them specific, measurable, attainable, relevant, and time-based.
 This will help you measure the value the requirement will eventually produce.
 If you can measure it from the start, you’ll be able to evaluate this measured benefit against your ERP costs, which will help you calculate your return on investment.
 Similarly, ensure your requirements are attainable and relevant – and remember that not everything needs to be an essential requirement.
 Focus on your critical processes and challenges.
 Finally, they should be time-based, which means you’ll see the value within a couple of years.